Explore attractions & places to visit

 Just across the waters of the Solent, the Isle of Wight is England’s largest island and is often described as the jewel in the south coast’s crown.
 With a scattering of charming towns spread between lush green countryside and surrounded at all sides by dramatic cliffs and sweeping Isle of Wight beaches, it’s not hard to see why.

 Popular Isle of Wight points of interest include everything from sea views to zoos to castles, farms, and gardens, making it an excellent spot for a family holiday.
 The Isle of Wight Zoo is one of the island’s most popular attractions and offers a real treat for animal lovers in general especially of the feline nature as it is a well-known centre for rescued big cats.

 Going back even further in time, you’ll find the playful and interactive Dinosaur Isle museum, just 7 miles from Whitecliff Bay absolutely fascinating.
-If you run out of ideas, you’ll find below something for everyone to do on the Isle of Wight in our selection of exciting attractions below.
+If you run out of ideas, you’ll find below something for everyone to do on the Isle of Wight in our selection of exciting attractions.

 A playful and interactive museum dedicated to the island’s fossil and geological heritage.